roman01la/html-to-react-components/README.md

 ![usage example with DevTools animation](https://giant.gfycat.com/ShockingDefiantBobcat.gif)

-### Browser extension
+## Ecosystem

-[extract-to-react](https://github.com/jesstelford/extract-to-react) is an extension for Chrome and Chromium browsers built on top of _html-to-react-components_ which allows you to extract HTML and CSS into React components and load them in CodePen or JSFiddle.
+- [extract-to-react](https://github.com/jesstelford/extract-to-react) is an extension for Chrome and Chromium browsers built on top of _html-to-react-components_ which allows you to extract HTML and CSS into React components and load them in CodePen or JSFiddle.

-## Contribution
+## Contributing

 If you spotted a bug, please, submit a pull request with a bug fix.
 If you would like to add a feature or change existing behaviour, open an issue and tell about what exactly you want to change/add.